etiquettestartshere/scenemessage/README.md

 `game.modules.get("scenemessage").api.global()` will set a flag that marks the currently viewed scene to show all chat messages.
 Useful if no scenes with ids that match messages exist, or whatever.

 `game.modules.get("scenemessage").api.inherit()` will bring up a dialog allowing you to mark the currently viewed scene with an id.
 Messages that were created on a scene with a matching id will then appear in the scene that has inherited the id as if they were created in them (they will no longer appear in the original scene without a reload).
-This is not intended to allow messages to appear in two scenes at once: rather, this is intended to allow messages to carry over to a new scene should it need to be recreated or revisted after losing its original id. *Get your scene id by left clicking the compendium icon in the header when you open it with Configure.
-Keep track of your scene IDs if you plan to make use of this feature!*
+This is not intended to allow messages to appear in two scenes at once: rather, this is intended to allow messages to carry over to a new scene should it need to be recreated or revisted after losing its original id.
+To facilitate this, please enabled "Allow Inherited Scene IDs" in the settings.
+※Get your scene id by left clicking the compendium icon in the header when you open it with Configure.
+Keep track of your scene IDs if you plan to make use of this feature!

 ※ Execute these in the console (F12) or add them to 'script' type macros to execute.